-The specific counties and New England towns and cities within each state in MSAs and HMFAs are listed in Schedule B.
+The specific counties and New England towns and cities within each state in MSAs and HMFAs were not changed by the February 28, 2013 OMB metropolitan area definitions.
+These areas are listed in Schedule B.

 2. Unit Bedroom Count Adjustments